|Accretion / biorock process: coral reef restoration and shore protection

 Mineral accretion structures are attached onto hard bottom, providing a physical barrier to waves which slowly grows larger and stronger.
 An unusual feature of mineral accretion materials is that if a section is damaged by waves, rocks, or ships, the cracks will be first filled in as long as the current flows, making them self-repairing structures.
 They also have tremendous potential for making breakwater structures which get stronger with age, and for producing limestone structural building materials that can be grown in the sea, replacing the mining of living reefs for limestone in many countries.

 Accretion is very versatile since it can be powered by a large range of electrical sources including chargers, windmills, photovoltaic, and tidal current generators.
 Most areas where mineral accretion would be useful for reef restoration, shore protection, or material production are remote from electrical power, but mineral accretion is ideally suited to renewable energy from solar panels, current windmill and propeller-driven generators driven by wind or water.

-Mineral accretion was first developed by architect Wolf Hilbertz in order to provide alternative construction materials.
-Since the late 1980s, he and Thomas Goreau developed its use for reef restoration and shore protection.
-After Wolf Hilbertz' death, the work continued with a focus on coral propagation, preservation of corals, coral reef restoration, shore protection structures, and mariculture.
+Mineral accretion was first developed by architect Wolf Hilbertz in order to provide an adaptable, sea-based method of construction which utilized alternative construction materials.
+After Wolf Hilbertz' death, the work continued with a focus on the preservation of corals, coral reef restoration, seawalls and shore protection structures, and mariculture.

 Demonstration projects conducted at number of locations around the world have involved the grafting of salvaged coral fragments to accreted reef structures.

 Enhanced growth rates of the salvaged corals were monitored and documented.